Kenneth Balfour: Political career

-Balfour and Thomas Brassey stood for election as the Member of Parliament for Christchurch in the October 1900 general election.
+Balfour and Thomas Brassey (the Liberal candidate) stood for election as the Member of Parliament for Christchurch in the October 1900 general election.

 At first Brassey seemed to have won by a slim majority of just 3 votes, but there were 11 spoiled votes which had not been marked properly by the presiding officers, 8 of them for Brassey and only 3 for Balfour, which reversed the result.
 Brassey alleged that there were electoral irregularities, although he stopped short of claiming corruption by Balfour, he did say that there were instances of impersonation and of voting by aliens.
 He lodged a court petition to overturn the result, but eventually withdrew the allegations.

 The constituency of Christchurch at this time included the Borough of Bournemouth, which in 1901 expanded to include the parish of Winton, Dorset and Moordown.
 To avoid duplication of road names, some of the roads in the added parish had to be changed, and in commemoration of the resolution of the electoral dispute, an unnamed lane marking the boundary between Winton and Moordown became Balfour Road, and the adjoining Church Road became Brassey Road.
 Balfour remained MP for Christchurch until 1906.